 Since Facebook purchased Instagram, Pinterest has become the hot ticket item for business marketing.

 That’s for good reason.
 If a platform boasting over 433 million monthly active users doesn’t do it, I don’t know what would.

 Aside from feeding obsessions with exotic destiny vacations and gourmet food, the real strength of Pinterest is the integrated features of its business accounts.
-Join the businesses with Pinterest for Business accounts, and you’ll get added marketing features to promote your brand on one of the fastest-growing and insanely popular social media platforms.
+Join the businesses with Pinterest for Business accounts, and you’ll get added marketing features to promote your brand on one of the fastest-growing social media platforms.

 Perks of Pinterest Business Accounts

 If you don’t have an account already, or if your account is personal, you’re going to need to sign up for an official Pinterest for Business account to tap into the full potential of Pinterest’s marketing potency.
 Here are some of the unique facets of a Business Account.